How (and Why) to Build Your IoT Architecture in the Cloud

 To be successful, cloud architecture must remain fluid and flexible, ready to take on new softwares and platforms without friction.
-The “Powering Smart Cities with IoT, Real-Time, and an Agile Data Platform” on-demand webinar gives a step-by-step walkthrough of IoT cloud architecture.
-Any organization working with big data for an IoT application—whether or not it is powering a smart city—should be aware of how and why an IoT cloud architecture should be agile and how the different layers of that architecture work together.
+Any organization working with big data for an IoT application should be aware of how and why an IoT cloud architecture should be agile and how the different layers of that architecture work together.

 Cloud Architecture for IoT Must Be Agile

 Most people encounter the Internet of Things every day.
 For example, in retail, connected devices enable digital signage, mobile shopping options, and even item tracking.
 IoT cloud architecture keeps those features working and gives them the flexibility needed to keep improving.

 For those data processing functions to continue improving, an organization’s data platforms must be extremely agile.
 The greater the agility, the more an organization can utilize new and improved technologies.

 Talend Data Fabric makes data architecture more agile because it has the ability to support different platforms and software.
 As new software is developed, a strong cloud architecture will seamlessly adopt those new programs into its platform for better data optimization.

 Cloud Architecture Layers